ElektraInitiative/libelektra/src/plugins/rgbcolor/README.md

-- infos = Information about the hexcolor plugin is in keys below
+- infos = Information about the rgbcolor plugin is in keys below
 - infos/author = Philipp Gackstatter <philipp.gackstatter@student.tuwien.ac.at>
 - infos/licence = BSD
 - infos/needs =